Intelligence is our ability to think, to learn from experience, to solve problems, to innovate, and to adapt to new situations.

 Our brain functions as the central intelligence agency.

-As a computer it is both the hardware and the software that helps us in our thinking, decision making and problem solving.
+Like a computer our brain is both the hardware and the software that helps us in our thinking, decision making and problem solving.

 We engage our brains in creative, critical and meta-cognitive processes.

 Our thinking skills help us shape our actions and construct new knowledge.
-It is the most important key to survival and progress.
+The quality of our thinking affects our survival and progress.

-Thinking is a complex process consisting of many key COGNITIVE FUNCTIONS.
-These key cognitive functions can be classified into stages and levels of thinking.
+Thinking involves a complex process consisting of many key COGNITIVE FUNCTIONS.
+These cognitive functions can be classified into stages and levels of operations.
 They can operate in either a highly active state or a fragile state, or sometimes even remaining DORMANT in a child's brain, requiring intensive coaching, training and guidance to ignite, activate and make them easily accessible and ready for application.

 As your child prepares to engage in learning, problem solving or decision making, they tap into the active thinking functions of their ignited brains.
 Their thinking occurs in 3 main stages: